-Effective maintenance and field service management is fundamental for service organizations to help customers faster than their competitors can.
-Field service teams need to deliver timely maintenance that results in increased uptime and improved efficiency.
+Effective maintenance and field service management are fundamental for service organizations to help customers faster than their competitors can.
+Field service teams must deliver timely maintenance that increases uptime and improves efficiency.

 Predictive analytics can help identify potential breakdowns and other issues before they become problematic.
 By knowing when a machine was last serviced and then automating the scheduling process, service organizations can save time and money, ultimately catching problems before they occur and delivering on their promises to their customers.

 Smart technology can help field teams easily detect when machinery is inefficient or malfunctioning, giving time for preventive steps to fix the issue before it escalates.
 Adopting connected maintenance solutions enhances operational efficiency, resulting in streamlined, responsive service quality and increased customer satisfaction.

 Recent supply chain disruptions have exposed the vulnerabilities of global supply networks, highlighting their gaps and inefficiencies in delivering goods and services.
 But with the support of agile SaaS solutions built specifically for the supply chain, service leaders can automate parts ordering, reduce customer wait times and plan ahead of service demands.
 These capabilities allow service organizations to proactively plan and manage their inventory, extend lead times and get ahead of parts shortages and backorders.

 A unified approach to SCP also prevents oversupply and over-ordering, resulting in smoother revenue and cost flows for both OEMs, distributors, and their customers.
 By optimizing supply chain operations through smarter, more connected planning, service organizations can work more efficiently, reduce obsolete inventory and enhance the overall service experience.